The Best Family Tours in Paris

 - Eiffel Tower & Seine River Cruise – Skip the line at the Eiffel Tower then take a 1 hour cruise along the River Seine.

-The biggest challenge here is limiting yourself and having a plan.
+The biggest challenge at the Louvre is limiting yourself and having a plan.
 It would take weeks to see everything.
 Pick out 1 or a few paintings in advance, learn their history, discuss them with your kids, and then seek them out when you’re there.
 (The Raft of the Medusa is my favorite in the Louvre and is based on an incredible tale about a shipwreck that will leave any kid enthralled.)
 Buying post cards of intriguing art works beforehand and then searching for them is also a fun game.
-Kids love that the audio guides are on a Nintendo 3DS (which you can buy in advance and use to plan your visit).
+Kids love that the audio guides are on a Nintendo 3DS.
 There are Visitor Trails based on particular themes that you can print in advance and will guide you about the museum searching for different art works.
-The building itself is incredible and worth time to explore and learn its history (Six things you may not know about the Louvre.)
+The building itself is incredible and worth time to explore and learn its history.

 A marvelously impressive building.
-It’s easy to spend a few hours walking in and around the church looking at the gargoyles, art work, gothic architecture, and intricate facade featuring biblical characters.
+It’s easy to spend a few hours walking in and around the church looking at the gargoyles, artwork, gothic architecture, and intricate facade featuring biblical characters.
 Over 800 years old, this Gothic masterpiece sits on top of a Roman temple.
-During the Revolution it was used as a stable, in 1804 Napoleon crowned himself here and during the mass to celebrate the 1944 Liberation shots rang out.
+During the Revolution, it was used as a stable, in 1804 Napoleon crowned himself here, and during the mass to celebrate the 1944 Liberation shots rang out.
 Start your tour of Paris here (it forms the core for much of Paris history) and get the most from the visit by watching Disney’s Hunchback of Notre Dame (1996) to give the kids a real feel for Paris in the Middle Ages.
-Point out the easily recognizable carvings of Biblical characters on the façade and the chancel screen that runs round the centre of the church telling the story of Jesus in a medieval style-cartoon strip.
+Point out the easily recognizable carvings of Biblical characters on the façade and the chancel screen that runs around the center of the church telling the story of Jesus in a medieval style-cartoon strip.
 It’s a working cathedral so the kids need to show respect, but as it’s free you can just pop in for a few minutes, and then climb the towers to get a close look at the gargoyles and explore Quasimodo’s world.
-Don’t miss the Crypte Archéologique at the entrance on the square in front of Notre Dame.
+Don’t miss the Crypte Archéologique at the entrance of the square in front of Notre Dame.
 Here you can see the remains of the Paris that Asterix would recognize – the Roman city of Lutetia.
 There is a pretty playground behind the cathedral with fabulous views across the Seine.
 In winter go skating in front of the nearby Hotel de Ville and in summer enjoy the fun at Paris-Plages when the main road on the Right Bank is turned into a beach.
 Eat ice cream at Berthillon (closed August) or croissants at Boulangerie St Martin across the street.
-Closest Métro to Notre Dame: Cité.

 4. Sacre Coeur

 Wonderful views both day and evening of the Eiffel Tower, the Champs Elysees, and the rest of the boulevards that radiate out from the arch.
 Lots of steps up a tight winding staircase to get to the terrace on top (there is no elevator).
 Napoleon celebrated his victory over the Russians and the Austrians at Austerlitz in 1805 by building this triumphal arch.
 When it was built it was in the fields on the edge of Paris.
 Since then occupying and liberating troops have marched under it and the July 14 military parade takes place here.
-First climb the stairs to see the view.
+First, climb the stairs to see the view.
 The best time to visit is just before sunset as the arch sits in the middle of an axis that runs from the Louvre to the modern arch at La Défense, which is due west.
 Then admire the arch itself.
 Point out Napoleon in his emperor’s clothes on the left base.
 The shields on the top are engraved with his victories and inside are the names of his generals – those who were killed are underlined.
 The frieze on the northern side shows his troops breaking the ice in the frozen lakes so thousands of their enemies would drown.
 The tomb of the unknown soldier lies underneath.
-It contains one of the 1.5m Frenchmen who died in WW1.
-The eternal flame is relit in a small ceremony at 6.30pm every day.
-Time to refuel – then head for the belle époque teashop Ladurée, 75 Champs-Elysées, which serves the best macaroons in the city.
-After have a runabout in the Jardins des Champs Elysées and take a stroll across the city’s most beautiful bridge the Pont Alexandre III.
-It stars the cartoon Anastasia (1997).
+It contains one of the 1.3 million Frenchmen who died in WW1.
+The eternal flame is relit in a small ceremony at 6:30pm every day.
+Then head for the belle époque teashop Ladurée, 75 Champs-Elysées, which serves the best macaroons in the city.
+Afterward, have a runabout in the Jardins des Champs Elysées and take a stroll across the city’s most beautiful bridge the Pont Alexandre III, featured in the cartoon Anastasia (1997).

 A beautiful park with a great playground, a fountain pond for sailing small wooden boats, a marionette theater (puppet shows at 2:30, 3:30, and 4:30 in summer), an old fashioned carousel (designed by Charles Garnier, who also built the Opéra), and many statue-lined paths to explore.
 Beware that the costs can quickly mount here as most attractions have a fee – even the playground.
 A visit here will show how much you can miss about a city if you don’t have kids.
 This is the place to discover just what it is like to have a privileged Parisian childhood.
-The park with its old men playing chess under the trees has been cloned across the Francophone world, so it may seem strangely familiar even to first time visitors.
-Ernest Hemmingway was a hard up parent and used to push his son around the park in his pram.
+The park with its old men playing chess under the trees has been cloned across the Francophone world, so it may seem strangely familiar even to first-time visitors.
+Ernest Hemmingway was a hard-up parent and used to push his son around the park in his pram.
 When the policeman wasn’t looking, he would quickly lure a pigeon over with some grains, strangle it, and take it home to cook.
-Nearby Rue Vavin has some extremely stylish childrens’ shops and it is a short walk to the Tour de Montparnasse which offers amazing views across Paris.
-The streets around Marché Edgar Quinet is the place to eat crêpes.
-Open daily: 07.00-dusk, winter 08.00-dusk; Métro: Odéon
+Nearby Rue Vavin has some extremely stylish children’s shops, and it is a short walk to the Tour de Montparnasse which offers amazing views across Paris.
+The Marché Edgar Quinet area is the place to eat crêpes.

 10. The Conciergerie

+For ages 10 and older only.
 I can not recommend these tours highly enough.
-They are so much fun and while they’re not designed with families in mind if your kids are into trying some new things they’re a great introduction to Paris food and culture.
-The main food stops are cheese, chocolate, and pastries – pretty kid friendly.
+They are so much fun.
+While they’re not designed with families in mind, if your kids are into trying some new things, they’re a great introduction to Paris food and culture.
+The main food stops are cheese, chocolate, and pastries – pretty kid-friendly.
 After walking around a Paris neighborhood collecting snacks and visiting small specialty stores the tours stop at a wine shop (juice for the kids) and a warm friendly picnic takes place with lots of stories and explanations of where the food comes from and how it got made.
 The tours are especially helpful if you do them at the start of your stay as you’ll get loads of tips and recommendations on where to eat, shop, and explore.
 The guides are simply wonderful.
 Tours fill up about 2 to 3 weeks in advance so book before arriving.